auroragaeta/CalibrationTimeToEvent_PV/README.md

 - Flexible survival-model-based approaches
 - Pseudo-Value (PV) regression

-R code to implement the calibration assessment:
+<a href="code.R">R code </a> to implement the calibration assessment in both standard settings and under competing risks.

-- <a href="code.R">Standard setting </a>
-- Competing risk setting

 The choice of calibration framework may influence the interpretation of model performance and the perceived added value of novel biomarkers.